cookiejarmar/Getting-and-Cleaning-Data/CodeBook.md

         WALKING_DOWNSTAIRS
         WALKING_UPSTAIRS

-66 additional feature variables listed below; each observation within is the mean of the listed variable for the corresponding subject and activity
+The 66 additional "feature" variables listed below; each observation is the mean of the listed "feature" variable for the corresponding "subject" and "activity" observation; the unit of measurement is Hz

         tBodyAcc-mean()-X
         tBodyAcc-mean()-Y